hunterjw/BlogDotNet/readme.md

 ### Docker Compose

 Running the following docker compose will start the web app on port 8082.
-Make sure to update the

 ```
 services: